Questions on enrolling?

 1. Research online high school diplomas

-Not every school is a perfect fit for everyone, so take your time and find the perfect school for you.
+Not every school will be the right fit, so take your time and find the perfect school for you.
 Consider if you want flexible class times versus set times, what classes the school offers and if it’s a common core curriculum, affordability and pricing options, and other qualifiers that may be specific to you or your needs.

 2. Make sure your school is accredited

-An accredited high school may be the difference between your diploma being accepted by a college or an employer, or not.
+An accredited high school may be the difference between your diploma being accepted by a college or an employer or not.
 Accreditation ensures that your school has met educational standards so that you can earn a recognized diploma.
-According to the DEAC, the accreditor for James Madison High School, accreditation is the primary way that students, families, the public, and government officials know that an institution provides a quality education.
+According to the DEAC, one of the accreditors for James Madison High School, accreditation is the primary way that students, families, the public, and government officials know that an institution provides a quality education.
+James Madison is also accredited by Cognia.

 3. Contact an admissions representative with any questions or concerns.